Claim Insurance Dictionary

 Your home, its contents or your vehicle may lose value over time due to factors such as age, wear and tear, and obsolescence.
 When Travelers is determining the value of your vehicle, depreciation will be among the factors considered.

-Collision vs. Comprehensive Coverage
+Collision vs. comprehensive coverage

 Collision coverage helps pay for damage to your vehicle if it hits another car or object, is hit by another car or rolls over.
 Comprehensive coverage helps pay for damages to your vehicle that are not caused by a collision.
 Examples include theft, vandalism, glass-only damage, hitting a deer or other animal, storms and certain natural disasters.